ABehal2020/IBM-Graph-Neural-Network/README.md

 One Jupyter notebook is an implementation of a graph neural network (GNN) using the Kipf-Welling graph convulational neural (GCN) layers.

 The other Jupyter notebook filters the LIBE dataset to a smaller subset, which is ideal for faster training, validation, and testing purposes of the deep neural networks we are creating.

+The bondnet folder is a cloned repository of bondnet that was trained locally on my Mac and has sample output predictions in the prediction folder.